Lime Ridge Mall

-Lime Ridge Mall (formerly corporately styled as "CF Lime Ridge") is a two-level indoor shopping mall in Hamilton, Ontario, Canada.
-Opened on September 13, 1981, it is the largest mall complex in the city, an 815000 sqft super-regional shopping centre with over 213 stores including department stores and big box stores.
-Sears closed in 2017.
-Hudson's Bay closed in 2025.
-It is located on 999 Upper Wentworth Street.
+Lime Ridge Mall is a two-level indoor shopping mall in Hamilton, Ontario, Canada.
+Opened on September 13, 1981, it is the largest mall complex in the city, an 815000 sqft super-regional shopping centre with 180 stores including department stores and big box stores.

+History

+Lime Ridge Mall in October 2023.

+Lime Ridge Mall was opened on September 13, 1981, and today has 180 stores and kiosks.
+Sears and the Hudson's Bay were Lime Ridge Mall's two anchor tenants.
+Sears Canada closed in 2017 and Hudson's Bay closed in 2025.